moliver28/research-handbook/content/handbook/support/training/onboarding_hybrid_path_checkpoints.md

   - Omnibus GitLab training module
   - GitLab.com prod console
   - License & Renewals module
-- You have led customer calls
+- You have led customer pairing sessions
 - You have submitted MRs

 ### Refining Your Documentation